vin-sipoi/openai-kaba-carmodel/README.md

 #Note that this is based on OpenAI Quickstart (reference)-

-This is a Car Model searching application
+This is a Car Model search application

 ##Set Up